mansona/ember-cli-notifications/README.md

 An [Ember CLI] addon that adds [Atom] inspired notification messages to your app.

-Interactive documentation can be found here [here].
+Interactive documentation can be found [here].

 ## Installation